Key Takeaways

 The silk industry also contributed to cultural and scientific exchanges between China and the West, notably through the importation of the mulberry tree necessary for breeding the worm.

-Also read: Which country invented silk?
+Also read: Which country invented silk ?

-Sericulture: silkworm breeding
+Sericulture: breeding of silkworms

-What is sericulture?
+What is sericulture ?

 sericulture is the breeding of the silkworm with the aim of harvesting the cocoons to extract the precious thread and produce silk textiles.
 This activity requires large quantities of mulberry leaves to feed the caterpillars.